nupurgrover/react-native-workshop/README.md

 [TouchableHighlight](https://docs.expo.io/versions/v36.0.0/react-native/touchablehighlight/) can be used to provide an onPress handler around a group of components

+[Alert](https://docs.expo.io/versions/v36.0.0/react-native/alert/) is an API you can use to show the event date in response to the onPress

 In this case, Text has an onPress prop, but Image doesn't, so let's wrap them both and delegate the functionality to TouchableHighlight.

 FlatList will replace ScrollView, and we'll use FlatList's `onRefresh` and `refreshing` props to provide `Pull to Refresh` functionality.